alvarorm8/Design_Patterns_Modern_CPP/README.md

 This document contains information about the content of the sections and solutions in the repository, so it is easier to navigate and search information.

+From section 14, the projects change from VS to VSCode with WSL and docker.
+As explained in the document *Dev_environment_setup.pdf*.

 ## Types of Design Patterns

 First of all, a summary of the design patterns types, which are usually categorized in three different groups.
 This categorization comes after Erich Gamma, one